swissquote/crafty/README.md

 ## Why

-Getting started in a web application is very easy, write an `index.html`, a `style.css`, and a `script.js` file and you're good to go.
+Getting started in a web application is easy, write an `index.html`, a `style.css`, and a `script.js` file and you're good to go.

 But on bigger apps you might want some CSS preprocessing ? but which one to